PrarabdhGarg/thinq_lib/docs/core-api/thinQ.md

     * args (Object): All fields in the object are optional, and can be used to coustomize a few settings of the framework.
 The fields of the object include:
         - path (String): The relative address of the directly where you want to store the meta-deta of your IPFS file system.
 It is set to /ipfs/thinq by default
         - passphrase (String): A long and hard to guess string, that would be used to generate and protect your private key.
 You can recover your private key anytime with the help of this string
+        - user (String): Username to be associated with the private key
+        - email (String): A valid email to be associated with the private key
         - rname (String): The name of the Pub/Sub Room used to communicate between online peers.
 It is set to Room1 by default
         - messageCallback (function(Object)): A function, that takes an Object as parameter, and is called everytime a message is recived by the IPFS node.
 The object would contain the decoded message, and would have the following fields:
             - uid: A unique id for the message